 Juvenile Indigent Defense Delivery System

 New Jersey provides counsel to indigent youth through regional public defender offices coordinated and directed by a statewide Office of the Public Defender.
 N.J.
-Stat. § 2A:158A-25.
+Stat.
+Ann. § 2A:158A-25.
 The public defender represents youth who are charged as delinquent or as juveniles in need of supervision in cases where the judge believes the proceeding could result in institutional commitment of the child.
 N.J.
-Stat. § 2A:158A-24.
+Stat.
+Ann. § 2A:158A-24.
 The state public defender office manages a pool of private attorneys who can be appointed when the public defender has a conflict.
-The state office also has an Office of Juvenile Services that oversees planning, policy, and training for juvenile delinquency cases.
+N.J.
+Stat.
+Ann. § 2A:158A-9.
+The state office also has an Office of Juvenile Defense Services that oversees planning, policy, and training for juvenile delinquency cases.
 Indigent defense is entirely state-funded.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-New Jersey’s delinquency proceedings are governed by the Rules Governing the Courts of the State of New Jersey, Part V: Rules Governing Practice in the Chancery Division, Family Part.
+New Jersey delinquency proceedings are governed by Part V of the Rules Governing the Courts of the State of New Jersey, Rules Governing Practice in the Chancery Division, Family Part.

 Right to Counsel